AI & Creativity:

 Authenticity, texture, and the beauty of imperfection in visuals

-In digital design, tactile design is on the rise — when it visually appears three-dimensional, as if you could touch it: grainy effects, depth, material imitation.
+In digital design, tactile aesthetics is on the rise — when it visually appears three-dimensional, as if you could touch it: grainy effects, depth, material imitation.

 Generative video and animation in creative work